jim-easterbrook/Photini/src/doc/other/localisation.rst

 Online translation
 ^^^^^^^^^^^^^^^^^^

+The main advantages of online translation are that you don't need to install any software on your computer (apart from a web browser) and that several people can work on the same language.
+Each person can contribute as much or as little effort as they wish.

+Please read the :ref:`notes <localisation-program-notes>` below for things to be aware of when translating the program strings.

+Weblate
+"""""""

 Weblate_ is an online translation service that provides free support for open source projects such as Photini.
-It provides an online editor, making it easy for individuals to contribute as much or as little effort as they wish.
+Its main advantage over Transifex is that most strings have a screenshot associated with them to show the context where the string is used.
 Follow the link to Weblate_ and click on "Register".
 From there you can create a free account and sign in.
 I recommend using one of the authentication services (e.g. GitHub or Google) so you don't have to invent yet another user name and password.